“Until we heal the family system, there is no hope for the person struggling.” ~Ken Seeley

 Control: Policing and making sure they are going to meetings, spending time with sober companions, doing what they are supposed to should only be something paid attention to for your own safety and boundaries.
 Taking control of their life, recovery or participating in the craziness as it occurs is not healthy for anyone.

 Cure: Nothing you can do, say, think, or feel will heal or cure it.
-You can affect their decisions with healthy boundaries and responses, by not enabling use or participating in negative, dysfunctional behavior and conflict.
-And by taking care of yourself.
-Beyond that…it is up to them to want it, to work a program and to recover.
+You can affect their decisions with healthy boundaries and responses, by not enabling use and mistreatment, or participating in negative, dysfunctional behavior and conflict.
+Your best response is to take care of yourself.
+Beyond that, it is up to them to want it, and to work a program and to recover and get well.

 Hopeful 3 C’s